-2. Funding for Years 1 - 3 reflect actual State, Federal and Local obligations, commitments, encumbrances and expenditures updated to reflect actual fund amounts for each task.
-State funds for Years 4 & 5 reflect the April 1st Governor's budget.
-Federal funds are the Year 4 enacted and President's FY 2005 proposed budget.
-Projected funding shown in Years 6 - 8 includes remaining state bond funds that have been scheduled for future years and ongoing State base funding, plus estimates for local matching to grants for years where bond funding is available.
+^{1.} Funding for Years 1-3 reflect actual State, Federal and Local obligations, commitments, encumbrances and expenditures updated to reflect actual fund amounts for each task.
+State funds for years for effect actual funds are the feet and funding shown in Years 6-8 includes remaining estimates for State bond funding, and local matching to grants for years where bond funding is available.
 Federal appropriations beyond Year 5 are unknown.